-(76) “Regulated party” means a person responsible for compliance with requirements listed under OAR 340-253-0100(1).
+(80) “Regulated party” means a person responsible for compliance with requirements listed under OAR 340-253-0100(1).

-(77) “Renewable hydrocarbon diesel” or “renewable diesel”, means a hydrocarbon oil conforming to the specifications of ASTM D975 produced from renewable resources.
+(81) “Renewable hydrocarbon diesel” or “renewable diesel”, means a diesel fuel that is produced from non-petroleum renewable resources but is not a monoalkylester and which is registered as a motor vehicle fuel or fuel additive under 40 Code of Federal Regulations part 79.
+This includes the renewable portion of a diesel fuel derived from co-processing biomass with a petroleum feedstock.

-(78) "Renewable Hydrocarbon Diesel Blend" or “renewable diesel blend” means a fuel comprised of a blend of renewable hydrocarbon diesel with petroleum-based diesel fuel, designated RXX.
+(82) "Renewable Hydrocarbon Diesel Blend" or “renewable diesel blend” means a fuel comprised of a blend of renewable hydrocarbon diesel with petroleum-based diesel fuel, designated RXX.
 In the abbreviation RXX, the XX represents the volume percentage of renewable hydrocarbon diesel fuel in the blend.

-(79) “Renewable gasoline” means a spark ignition engine fuel conforming to the specifications of ASTM D4814 produced from renewable resources.
+(83) “Renewable gasoline” means a spark ignition engine fuel that substitutes for fossil gasoline which is produced from renewable resources.

+(84) “Renewable Propane” means liquefied petroleum gas (LGP or propane) that is produced from non-petroleum renewable resources.

-(80) “Small importer of finished fuels” means any person who imports into Oregon 500,000 gallons or less of finished fuels in a given calendar year.
+(85) “Small importer of finished fuels” means any person who imports into Oregon 500,000 gallons or less of finished fuels in a given calendar year.
 Any fuel imported by persons that are related, or share common ownership or control, shall be aggregated together to determine whether a person meets this definition.

+(86) “Substitute Fuel Pathway Code” means a fuel pathway code that must be used to report transactions that are sales or purchases without obligation, exports, loss of inventory, not for transportation use, and exempt fuel use when the seller of a fuel does not pass along the carbon intensity of the fuel to the buyer.

-(81) “Tier 1 calculator” or “OR-GREET 2.0 Tier 1 calculator” means the tool used to calculate lifecycle emissions for common conventionally produced first-generation fuels
+(87) “Tier 1 calculator”, “Simplified Calculator” or “OR-GREET 3.0 Tier 1 calculator” means the tools used to calculate lifecycle emissions for commonly produced fuels, including the instruction manuals on how to use the calculators.
+The simplified calculators used in the program are:

+(a) Tier 1 Simplified Calculator for Starch and Corn Fiber Ethanol;

+(b) Tier 1 Simplified CI Calculator for Sugarcane-derived Ethanol;

+(c) Tier 1 Simplified CI Calculator for Biodiesel and Renewable Diesel;

+(d) Tier 1 Simplified CI Calculator for LNG and L-CNG from North American Natural Gas;

+(e) Tier 1 Simplified CI Calculator for Biomethane from North American Landfills;

+(f) Tier 1 Simplified CI Calculator for Biomethane from Anaerobic Digestion of Wastewater Sludge;

+(g) Tier 1 Simplified CI Calculator for Biomethane from Food, Green and Other Organic Wastes; and

+(h) Tier 1 Simplified CI Calculator for Biomethane from AD of Dairy and Swine Manure.

-(82) “Tier 2 calculator” or “OR-GREET 2.0 Tier 2 calculator” means the tool used to calculate lifecycle emissions for next-generation fuels, including but not limited to, cellulosic alcohols, hydrogen, drop-in fuels, or first-generation fuels produced using innovative production processes.
+(88) “Tier 2 calculator” or “OR-GREET 3.0 model” means the tool used to calculate lifecycle emissions for next-generation fuels, including but not limited to, cellulosic alcohols, hydrogen, drop-in fuels, or first-generation fuels produced using innovative production processes.

-(83) “Transaction date” means the title transfer date as shown on the PTD.
+(89) “Transaction date” means the title transfer date as shown on the PTD.